 Not all hip injuries or disorders require surgery.
 Many can be treated without surgery initially, using simple options like physiotherapy and local injections.

-The surgery typically takes half hour to 2 hours, depending on the condition.
-This surgery is safe and efficacious if performed by a surgeon verse in this technique.
+The surgery typically takes a half hour to 2 hours, depending on the condition.
+This surgery is safe and efficacious if performed by a surgeon versed in this technique.

 Immediately after the surgery, you will be given painkillers to control your pain.
-Most patients hardly rely on painkillers after this key-hole minimally invasive technique.
+Most patients hardly rely on painkillers after this keyhole minimally invasive technique.
 Early but cautious post-operative rehabilitation and mobilization is crucial for hip arthroscopy.
-Your surgeon in charge will tell you how much movement and weight bearing is allowed at different phase of your recovery.
+Your surgeon in charge will tell you how much movement and weight-bearing is allowed at a different phase of your recovery.